rsazid99/rsazid99/README.md

 - Building autonomous systems that leverage **sensor fusion** and **SLAM** for real-time navigation.
 - Integrating **LiDAR**, **RGB Image** and **radar data** for enhanced **environmental perception** in robotics.
 - Exploring **Advanced Deep Learning** techniques to improve autonomous decision-making.

-## 🔍 Featured Projects:
-- **[Early Level Sensor Fusion (RGB image, ToF Point Cloud, Radar Data)](https://www.youtube.com/watch?v=7UMHYQPCJeg)**: Objects are detected from the RGB image, and the ToF Point Clouds are projected onto the image plane, providing their distance.
-Finally, the Velocity map is generated and projected onto the image plane by processing the raw ADC radar data, adding velocity information for the detected objects.
-The fusion is performed on the Jetson Orin NX platform, achieving an average of 11 FPS.
-- **[Autonomous Mobile Robot](https://github.com/rsazid99/Autonomous-Mobile-Robot-Mr.-Hexo)**: Components: Livox Mid 360 Lidar, Intel Realsense d456, Pmd Flexx2 ToF Camera, Infenion BGT60TR13C Radar Sensor, Jetson Orin NX 16GB.
-- **[End-to-end Off-road Autonomous Navigation](https://www.youtube.com/watch?v=sdXPNifMRAU)**: An end-to-end model has been trained using the Proximal Policy Optimization (PPO) algorithm, which takes the RGB-D image and vehicle state as input and directly outputs the vehicle steering angle and throttle.

 ## 🌱 Learning & Exploring:
 - Continuously learning more about **AI/ML** techniques for **robotics**.